 Stages 5 and 6 of the residential development will be reconfigured into a single stage (hereafter ‘Amended Stage 5’) and all development shown on Highly Productive land (LUC-1 or -2 as defined by the New Zealand Land Resource Inventory) will be deleted.

-The Consent Holder will increase the size of all lots adjoining a Rural or Rural Residential Zone (outside the Site) to 1,500m2 (net).
+The Consent Holder will increase the size of all lots adjoining a Rural or Rural Residential Zone (outside the Site) to a minimum average of 1,500m2 (net), with a minimum lot size of 1,200m2 (net).

 Where variations to stages are proposed, or required by these conditions of consent, the Consent Holder will submit amended staging plans to the Council for review and approval.